PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 </ReportMistake>

-### Describe things where they should be described
+### Describe things where they shouldn't be described
 <ReportMistake>
 <template v-slot:example-1-bad>

-The Database chapter describes parts of the web application (e.g. how it communicates with it, or how the source code has that communicates with the database has been structured, etc.).
+The Database chapter describes parts of the web application (e.g. how web application communicates with the database, or how the source code in the web application that communicates with the database has been structured, etc.).

 </template>
 <template v-slot:example-1-good>